top of page

 Structural Variant (SV) Detection

-Detects complex SVs often missed by short-read NGS, including large inversions and translocations.
+Detects complex SVs often missed by short-read NGS, including large inversions and translocations

 Repeat Expansion Analysis